Vatajankoski optimizes Kankaanpää district heating system with Gradyent's real-time Digital Twin

 Clock

-Finnish new energy company Vatajankoski has partnered with Gradyent to optimise its heating system, reducing heat losses, energy costs, and CO2 emissions.
-The Digital Twin platform provides operators with a full understanding of the network behaviour in real time to allow issue identification and optimisation of supply temperatures and production portfolio operation.
-The company also uses Gradyent's user module to monitor user performance and simulate various scenarios to derisk CAPEX investments.
+The Finnish new energy company Vatajankoski has partnered with Gradyent since 2022 to optimize its heating system, reducing heat losses, energy costs, and CO2 emissions.
+The Digital Twin Platform provides operators with a full understanding of the network behavior in real-time to allow issue identification and optimization of supply temperatures and production portfolio operation.
+The company also uses Gradyent's user module to improve user performance and simulate various scenarios to derisk CAPEX investments.

 Challenge